How to Clean a Chemical Toilet for Camper Vans

 How often does a chemical toilet need to be emptied?

 You Want to empty your toilet after 3 days of use.
 This is when the chemicals stop breaking down the waste in your toilet.
-You can either put in more chemicals to make it last a little bit longer or empty it around that 3-day mark.

 You also need to consider how big your tank is and how much it can hold.
 Some have bigger tanks than others.